 Instead, they contain mathematical expressions to generate and represent all details of an image.

-In other words, it contains description on « how to draw » the image, instead of « what colour each pixel must have in order to obtain the image ».
+In other words, it contains a description of « how to draw » the image, instead of « what color each pixel must have in order to obtain the image ».

-Vector graphics use complicated (and often proprietary) algorithms therefore such file formats are generally restricted for use only with the application that generated them (such as AI format for Adobe Ilustrator, .CDR format for CorelDraw, AutoCAD DXF, etc) but this is not an absolute rule.
+Vector graphics use complicated (and often proprietary) algorithms, therefore, such file formats are generally restricted for use only with the application that generated them (such as AI format for Adobe Illustrator, .CDR format for CorelDraw, AutoCAD DWG, etc.) but this is not an absolute rule.

-Some file formats contain both pixel and vector data and, among them, one is of a particular interest because it is one of the most wide-spread formats in the world : PDF
+Some file formats contain both pixel and vector data and, among them, one is of particular interest because it is one of the most wide-spread formats in the world: PDF.

-But for now let’s just add that raster images can be converted to vector through a process named « vectorisation » and also vector images can be converted to raster (bitmap), this process being known as « rasterisation« .
+But for now let’s just add that raster images can be converted to vector through a process named « vectorization » and also vector images can be converted to raster (bitmap), this process being known as « rasterization. »

 Our products are highly oriented towards raster graphics image formats and PDF as we are specialized in document imaging.